gscontras/alternatives/README.md

 - Rather than construing [[***&Alpha;***]]  and [[***&Beta;***]] as the singleton sets {|***&Alpha;***|} and {|***&Beta;***|}, construe them as the ***powersets*** &#119979;(|***&Alpha;***|) and &#119979;(|***&Beta;***|)
 - The meaning of "John walks" is now the set of all propositions that contain enough information to establish that John walks
 	- It contains all propositions *p* such that John walks in every world in *p*
-	- Not just the proposition containing precisely the information that John walks (i.e., the set of all worls in which John walks)
+	- Not just the proposition containing precisely the information that John walks (i.e., the set of all worlds in which John walks)
 - We can recover the unique alternative for "John walks" as the ***maximal element*** of its meaning

 #### Inquisitive semantics